COPPER – GOLD

 The Cerro de Fierro IOCG Project is located approximately 140km south of the Mina Justa copper mine (~475Mt @ 0.68% Cu) in the Chala region of southern Peru.
 It was initially acquired to test a discrete magnetic target identified by the Company’s regional aeromagnetic survey.
 The prospect occurs within a large area of potassically altered volcanics – a common indicator of IOCG style mineralising systems.

 Geological mapping and sampling identified large areas containing anomalous copper with numerous samples in excess of 0.1%Cu in surface samples.
-Ground magnetic and IP surveys located semi-coincident anomalies, providing a priority target for drilling.
+Ground magnetic and IP surveys located semi-coincident anomalies, providing additional targets for drilling.

 Cerro de Fierro is the subject of an agreement with South32 to fund ongoing exploration including drilling.
 South32 can earn a 70% interest in the project by spending a total of US$4.0 million.
 AusQuest is the operator and manages all exploration work at the project.

-The Parcoy Project is located ~50km north of Cerro de Fierro, and is targeting manto style copper mineralisation adjacent to structures that are known to host copper mineralisation ~6km to the south-east, at the Los Chapitos prospect owned by Camino Minerals.
-Interpretation of the Company’s airborne data suggests widespread potassic alteration similar to that found at the Cerro de Fierro Prospect.
+The Parcoy Copper Project is located ~50km north of Cerro de Fierro, and is targeting manto-style copper mineralisation adjacent to structures that are known to host copper mineralisation ~6km to the south-east, at the Los Chapitos prospect (Camino Minerals).
+Interpretation of the Company’s airborne data suggests widespread potassic alteration similar to that found at Cerro de Fierro.
 Parcoy is subject to the Strategic Alliance Agreement with South32.

-Reconnaissance mapping and sampling have located numerous rock samples returning anomalous Cu (150ppm up to 3.2% Cu) and gold values (50ppb to 1.6ppmAu) values associated with both andesitic volcanic rocks in the north and intrusive monzodiorite to the south.
+Reconnaissance mapping and rock chip sampling located numerous rock samples returning anomalous Cu (150ppm up to 3.2% Cu) and gold (50ppb to 1.6ppmAu) values associated with both andesitic volcanic rocks in the north and intrusive monzodiorite to the south.
 The two rock types are separated by a major fault which is the likely feeder for copper mineralisation in the area.
-Subsequent IP surveys and systematic soil and rock sampling have outlined large areas of copper and IP anomalism along the structure with associated multi-element geochemistry supporting the concept of both manto (replacement) and structurally related copper mineralisation beneath these anomalies.
+Subsequent IP surveys and systematic soil and rock sampling outlined large areas of copper and IP anomalism along the structure with associated multi-element geochemistry supporting the concept of both manto (replacement) and structurally related copper mineralisation beneath these anomalies.

-The Los Otros prospect is located ~10km north-west of Moquegua, close to known porphyry copper deposits at Toquepala, Cuajones and Los Calatos which occur within the highly productive Palaeocene Belt that extends southwards into Chile where it hosts some of the world’s largest porphyry copper deposits (Chuquicamata and Escondida).
+The Los Otros Porphyry Copper prospect is located ~10km north-west of Moquegua, close to very large porphyry copper deposits at Toquepala, Cuajones and Los Calatos which occur within the highly productive Palaeocene Belt that extends southwards into Chile where it hosts some of the world’s largest porphyry copper deposits (Chuquicamata and Escondida).

-Detailed geological mapping and sampling identified large areas of advanced argillic alteration (lithocap) with numerous samples returning anomalous levels of Mo, Bi, As, Sb, Pb, Au, Ag and occasional Cu, suggesting potential for buried porphyry copper mineralisation.
+Detailed geological mapping and sampling identified large areas of advanced argillic alteration (lithocap) containing numerous samples with anomalous levels of Mo, Bi, As, Sb, Pb, Au, Ag and occasional Cu, suggesting potential for buried porphyry copper mineralisation.
 Age dating of the alteration suggests a similar age to the nearby Palaeocene porphyry deposits significantly upgrading the potential of this prospect.
 Drill permit applications which are in progress are expected to be approved around mid 2021 allowing initial test drilling to be undertaken in the second half of 2021.
 This work is being funded under the SAA with South32.

-The Company continues to be encouraged by progress being made at its Peruvian projects, and plans to continue evaluating its extensive portfolio of large porphyry copper and/or IOCG targets with the aim of progressing prospects to the drilling stage under the SAA.
+The Company continues to be encouraged by progress being made at its Peruvian projects, and plans to continue evaluating its extensive portfolio of large porphyry copper and/or IOCG targets in the south of Peru.

 The company is currently exploring within Australia & Peru and holds in excess of 8,000 km² of exploration title (granted tenements and tenement applications).